 But I Don’t Want To Spend Years Learning How To Garden – I Want It Now

+Tough.
 I’ve said this before.
 Gardening is the slowest of the performing arts.
-You won’t learn to paint in a single course, or play a piano after a few lessons.
+You won’t learn to paint in a single course or play the piano after a few lessons.
 Why would you expect to garden without practice?

 Gardening Is Like Any Other Hobby

 The good news is you can garden easily by following the three easy rules at the beginning of this post.

 The bad news is as soon as you stray away from those three rules by adding “just this one plant” is when you start adding work (but extra rewards) to your garden adventure.

 You decide how much work you’re going to do in your garden and how important gardening is to you.

 But never for one minute believe marketers when they tell you this (insert tool, plant, fertilizer, Internet miracle cure, brand new discovery) will make your garden easier.

 So yes, gardening can be hard work – both physical and mental.

 And yes, gardening can be a tough skill to learn beyond the basic level.
 Learning it will take time and effort.